 Regulation and policy documents are available to download on this page.

 DEFA believes in firm and fair regulation of the matters for which it has responsibility and its principles of enforcement are set out in The DEFA Fisheries Enforcement Policy.

 Under the Fisheries Act 2012, the Fisheries Division has a statutory duty for the ‘supervision and protection of inland and sea fisheries’ and for ‘fostering the establishment and development of such fisheries’.
 The DEFA Fisheries Enforcement Policy sets out the approach that the Fisheries Division will take in order to achieve compliance with the Act and related secondary legislation in order to conserve the marine and freshwater fish, and shellfish populations of the Isle of Man.

 New Policy Information

-From 9 February 2018 DEFA will implement its new policy regarding the suspension or cancellation of a Sea Fishing Licence.
-The policy has been developed in line with powers under the Fisheries Act 2012 which enable DEFA to suspend or cancel a Sea Fishing Licence if it appears to be necessary or expedient for the regulation of sea fishing.
-Details can be found in the Licence Suspension and Cancellation Policy document in the downloadable documents section.
+From 6 August 2021 DEFA will implement its new policy regarding unused authorisations ('latency') in the crab and lobster fishery.
+The policy has been developed in line with powers under the Fisheries Act 2012, which enable DEFA to vary an Isle of Man Sea Fishing Licence if it appears to be necessary or expedient for the regulation of sea fishing.
+Details can be found in the Crab and Lobster Latency document in the downloadable documents section.